-- University Staff Grievance Form
+- Guidelines and Policies-look under University Staff

 A grievance is, in fact, the only officially recognized means to challenge a management action.
 It must be submitted to the management level of the violation within 30 days of the action that caused you to make the challenge.
 It must be done in writing, on a Grievance form.
 See the link, below.
 If the grievance is denied at that level (Step 1), it can be pursued to Step 2, by filing another copy with the UWM Department of Human Resources.

 The grievance must include the specific rule, code, or policy the management action violates.
 It must include a brief description of the violation – brief, but with enough information to describe the issue.
 Additional documents can be attached to demonstrate the violation.
 It must include “relief sought”, or what it is you want done to correct the violation.
 Finally, you must sign the form.

 Who should I contact?